Adam Karol Czartoryski

 Prince Adam Karol Czartoryski (/pl/; Adán Carlos, /es/ born 2 January 1940) is a Polish and Spanish aristocrat who is head of the Polish-Lithuanian House of Czartoryski.
-He is related to both the Spanish royal family (House of Borbón-Anjou) and to France's House of Orléans.
+He is related to both the Spanish royal family (House of Bourbon-Anjou) and to France's House of Orléans.
 In 2016, he sold the family art collection held in the Czartoryski Museum to the Polish state for approximately €100 million.

 Origins

 Adam Karol Czartoryski is the son of Prince Augustyn Józef Czartoryski (1907–1946) and his wife, Princess María de los Dolores of Bourbon-Two Sicilies.

 Through his mother, he is the first cousin of King Juan Carlos I of Spain.

 He is the head of the Polish House of Czartoryski, descendants of Gediminas (died 1341), ruler of the Grand Duchy of Lithuania.

 The Czartoryski rose to power under August Aleksander Czartoryski (1697–1782) of the Klewa line, who married Countess Zofia von Dönhoff, the only heir to the Sieniawski family.

 The Czartoryski and the Potocki were the two most influential aristocratic families of the last decades of the Polish–Lithuanian Commonwealth (1569–1795).